Skip to main content

 • Supports independent refresh through reload_provider or POST /plugins/<tag>/reload.

-• If you want to pre-export selected rules into text files before runtime, use forgedns export-dat --kind geoip.
+• To pre-export selected rules into text files before runtime, use oxidns export-dat --kind geoip.